 The BLM would conduct gathers over a 10-year period to remove excess wild horses until the project area wild horse population is at the lower AML of 80 individuals (see Table 2.1).
 The 10-year period would begin with the first gather on the HMAs after the decision record for this EA is signed.
 BLM would strive to reach low AML as quickly as possible, but it is expected that gather efficiencies and holding space available during the initial gather would not allow for the attainment of low AML during the initial gather.
 Based on the BLM's experience with past gathers conducted in the project area, only 60-70% of the population can typically be gathered in a single gather operation due to excessive tree cover, vast area, terrain, and behavior of the target animals.
 Consequently, follow-up gathers to remove any additional excess wild horses would be necessary to achieve low AML and to gather a sufficient number of wild horses to implement the population growth suppression component of the Proposed Action.
 Gather efforts would prioritize public health and safety.
-Once low AML is reached, additional gathers would be needed to implement population growth suppression to keep the population within AML.
+Once low AML is reached, additional gathers would be needed to implement population growth suppression to keep the population within AML and slow the population growth rate.
 If the wild horse population exceeds AML, follow-up gather(s) with removals to keep the population within AML would be conducted during the 10-year period.

 Regular population inventories would be conducted at a minimum of every 4 years to calculate the estimated population size.
 That estimate would be used to determine the number of excess horses to be captured, removed, and/or treated with population growth suppression during each gather.
 A population inventory was conducted in the project area in February 2022, which was used to estimate the population and proposed capture, removal, and treated numbers for the initial gather (see Table 2.1).
 This process would be followed over the 10-year period to achieve and maintain the wild horse population within AML.
 Other administrative factors (budget, adoptions, holding space, etc.) and individual gather success could also impact the numbers gathered, removed, or treated over the 10-year period.
 Gathers would be scheduled by the BLM National Wild Horse and Burro Program Office.
+Several factors such as animal condition, herd health, weather conditions, or other considerations could result in adjustments in the national gather schedule.